crownengine/crown/docs/installing_crown/index.rst

 ================

 This section will guide you through the process of downloading, installing and launching Crown on your operating system.
+Crown requires no setup, does not require an account, and does not need an internet connection during use.

 .. toctree::
    :maxdepth: 2